yisi23/pagebox/README.md

 With each request server side will check something like `if current_page_permissions.include?(:following)` or with more handy DSL.

 # FAQ
+### Attack Surface.
+Before any XSS could pwn the entire website:

+`1 page surface * amount of all pages.`

+With OriginMap XSS can only pwn functionaly available for XSS-ed page:

+`1 page surface * amount of pages that serve given functionality.`

 ### Content Security Policy

 OriginMap takes adventadge of it.
 But CSP on itself is not panacea from XSS: DOM XSS (there are always a lot of ways to insert HTML leading to execution), [JSONP bypasses](http://homakov.blogspot.com/2013/02/are-you-sure-you-use-jsonp-properly.html)